UrbsLab/STREAMLINE/docs/source/colab.md

 3. Users that want the quickest/easiest approach to running STREAMLINE
 4. Users that do not have access to a very powerful computer or compute cluster.
 5. Applying STREAMLINE to smaller-scale analyses (in particular when only using free/limited Google Cloud resources):
     * Smaller datasets (e.g. < 500 instances and features)
     * A small number of total datasets (e.g. 1 or 2)
     * Only using the simplest/quickest modeling algorithms (e.g. Naive Bayes, Decision Trees, Logistic Regression)
     * Only using 1 or 2 modeling algorithms

-This is the easiest but most limited way to run STREAMLINE.
-These instructions are geared towards those with little to no computing experience.
-All other users can skip to the next more advanced sections but may wish to revisit later parts of this section for helpful details.

 ## Running on Demo Dataset
 Follow the steps below to get STREAMLINE running on the [demonstration datasets](sample.md#demonstration-data).